babers/DeekSeekBingFinder/README.md

 - GUI Enhancements: Title shows WebDriver version; shutdown checkbox; improved shutdown dialog; graph plots rewards points vs searches.
 - DataManager Enhancements: Tracks search history and rewards points, provides completion flags and reset methods; persists to SQLite.
 - Edge WebDriver Manager: Auto-resolves and downloads correct `msedgedriver.exe` by parsing the official portal (XPath + regex fallback), logs the exact URL/version used.
+ - `utils/network.py`: New helper for quick connectivity checks and a wait loop used at startup and in the BrowserController.
+ - `browser_controller.py`: Fixed pause logic so the pause timer only triggers when rewards points remain unchanged for N consecutive searches (configured via `searches_before_pause` in `config.yaml`).
+Removed unintended side-effects from `get_current_points()` so comparisons are reliable.
+ - `gui_module.py`: Added a colorized network indicator (green/red) and a periodic network check that updates the GUI every second.

 ### Business Logic Summary
 - Automated Bing searches maximize rewards points.
 - All progress and stats are tracked and visualized in real time.
 - Shutdown is only triggered when all conditions are met and can be cancelled by the user.
 - The workflow is modular, robust, and user-friendly.

+### Recent Bugfixes & Behavior Changes
+- Pause logic: previously the app paused every N searches regardless of points — now the pause occurs only when points remain unchanged for the configured consecutive searches.
+- Point fetching: `get_current_points()` was modified to return raw parsed values and no longer updates internal comparison state; this prevents accidental resets of the pause counter.
+- Network resilience: the app waits for network at startup and pauses network operations during outages without losing GUI/session state.

 ## License